rawphp-framework/rawphp/README.md

 [![Total Downloads](https://poser.pugx.org/slim/slim/downloads)](https://packagist.org/packages/partner/rawphp)
 [![License](https://poser.pugx.org/slim/slim/license)](https://packagist.org/packages/partner/rawphp)

-RawPHP is a framework for :
-1. Those who already know some PHP but don't want to go through the pain of learning huge PHP frameworks but still wish to leverage their strengths.
-2. Those who wish to get the best of CakePHP, Laravel and Slim in one super light framework.
+RawPHP is powerful and robust PHP framework that helps people from different PHP backgrounds work on the same project seamlessly.
+You can write Laravel, CakePHP, Slim, Symphone and Procedural PHP code inside it and it all works perfectly.
+Its the PHP Framework for everyone.
+RawPHP was built for teams with ever changing team members.

 RawPHP comes with complete user authentication system built-in and ready to use out of the box.

-This framework combines only the good parts of raw PHP , Laravel , Cakephp and Slim.
-You can use their Laravel Eloquent ORM, CakePHP ORM, Slim's routing and so on inside this framework.
-And it still manages to be very light weight and super fast.
-It is revolutionary.
-If you already code any of the frameworks above, there is nothing really to learn.
-Just pick it up and start building your next project.
-It is powerful and super easy to learn.
-You can write laravel and cakephp code inside it and get the best of both worlds.

 ## Installation